ni/nimi-python/docs/nidigital/class.rst

         Specifies the current that the DUT sources to the active load while outputting a voltage above VCOM.

+        .. tip:: This property can use repeated capabilities for channels.
+If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.
+            You can specify a subset of repeated capabilities using the Python index notation on an nidigital.Session repeated capabilities container, and calling set/get value on the result.

         The following table lists the characteristics of this property.

             +-----------------------+------------+